mt-hill/algo_trading_bot_demo/README.md

 - *Certain features of the app have been disabled for the demo.*

 ## Contact
 #### *If you have any enquiries, such as hiring me or working with me, contact me below.
-I can help with backtesting strategies, deploying and getting bots running or I can build personal bots suited to your requirements.
+I can help with backtesting trading strategies, testing, running and deploying bots or I can build personal bots suited to your requirements.
 Let me know.*
 ### mthill.developer@gmail.com